MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-life-cycle-management.md

     }
     ```

-2. For each private channel which you want to get the SharePoint URL, make the following request, where &lt;channel_id&gt; is the channel Id.
+2. For each private channel which you want to get the SharePoint URL, make the following request, where &lt;channel_id&gt; is the channel ID.

     **Request**